Top 5 Most Dangerous Spiders in Georgia

 4. Brown Widow – Latrodectus geometricus

-The Brown Widow is yet another cousin of the infamous Black Widow, but as the name suggests, it has lighter-color markings, with very light-colored legs, dark leg joints, and a yellow-orange-colored hourglass on the abdomen.
+The Brown Widow is yet another spider that looks like a Black Widow, but as the name suggests, it has lighter-color markings, with very light-colored legs, dark leg joints, and a yellow-orange-colored hourglass on the abdomen.

 3. Brown Recluse – Loxosceles reclusa